Putra3340/Floatly/README.md

 ---

 **Copyright Notice**
-© 2023 FloatingMusic Project.
+© 2023 Floatly Project.
 All rights reserved.
 All music, lyrics, and artwork used in this project are the property of their respective owners.
-FloatingMusic does not claim ownership of any third-party content.
+Floatly does not claim ownership of any third-party content.
-By contributing to this project, you agree to grant FloatingMusic the rights to use your submitted content within the scope of this application.
+By contributing to this project, you agree to grant Floatly the rights to use your submitted content within the scope of this application.